A lengthy description of what goes into our products

 We use organic ingredients when feasible, upcycle packing materials, recycle containers, and believe wholeheartedly in being kind to the planet.
 Handmade soaps are biodegradable and safe for use with septic systems as well as in the wilderness - using scatter techniques, handmade soap will not harm the environment.

 All but a few of our soaps begin with filtered rain.
 Not only is rain the softest water available (it contains no minerals, sediment, or additives like fluoride or chlorine), it is plentiful and infamous here in Seattle.
 Though our annual rainfall is not that spectacular - roughly 35 inches per year - it does rain frequently, giving us a steady supply for our soaps.
-We collect the rain in three 50-gallon rain barrels and filter it through cheesecloth or unbleached muslin prior to use.
+We collect the rain in a 160-gallon cistern and filter it through cheesecloth or unbleached muslin prior to use.
 The soaps that are the exception to the "rain rule" are made with goat milk, a local microbrew, or fruit / vegetable juice.

 We also respect that some folks enjoy scents that don't come from plants, and so we source skin-safe fragrances and colorants that are tested and approved for soap and leave-on products like lotions and lip balms.